thexant/BotReadme/index.md

 1. Set up the deployment channel with `/setchannel #channel-name`
 2. Configure the minigame channel with `/setminigamechannel #channel-name`
 3. Set up LFG roles with `/enablelfg @Role`
+4. Set up the automatic Voice Channel category with `/setvccategory [category]`

 As a user, start by:
 1. Using the **Quick Deploy** button or `/deploy me` to set your status